 - Fear of the Internet

 Although the Internet is dangerous for children, there are some benefits to it too.
-It offers so much information that you can use, from interactive and educational games to videos of wildlife and experiments or live pictures of the solar system and much more.
-Supervise your child while he/she is using the internet for the online activities and also discuss the rules of their behavior on the Internet.
+It offers so much information that you can use, from interactive and educational games to videos of wildlife and experiments or live pictures of the solar system, an interactive multiplication chart to learn maths, and much more.
+Supervise your child while he/she is using the internet for online activities and also discuss the rules of their behavior on the Internet.

 - Forgetting You Are Their Mom First